“The devil’s greatest trick was to convince everyone that he did not exist.”

 Or Lee Miller.

 Fourth, what then about Gertrude Stein?
 Let alone Alice?

 Are we to believe that generalissimo Stein would have said, well I don’t care if he’s beating Fernande I like the little cubes?
-And even if she did believe that considering that she had a mouth like a public phone exchange combined with a telegram office, the idea that she wouldn’t have called him out somewhere to someone isn’t just absurd, it isn’t just fake news, it’s the sinew of a-historical fascism.
+And even if she did believe that considering that she had a mouth like a public phone exchange combined with a telegram office, nesting inside the social media of her time, the idea that she wouldn’t have called him out somewhere to someone isn’t just absurd, it isn’t just fake news, it’s the sinew of a-historical fascism.